phimeyer/phimeyer.github.io/_pages/teaching.md

 author_profile: true
 ---

 I taught first-year undergraduate as well as advanced undergraduate and graduate classes in Comparative Politics in German and English at Leibniz University Hannover with a focus on the logic of science, quantitative methods, text analysis and the comparison of political institutions.

 This page will provide you with a list of classes I taught as well as the student evaluations of these classes.

 <b>Graduate</b>
-- <p><b>Politische Kommunikation</b><br>
-  Leibniz University Hannover<br>
-  Summer Term 2021<br>

 - <p><b>Quantitative Text Analysis </b><br>
   Leibniz University Hannover<br>